dralhindi/DDRIG/README.md

 # DDRIG

-An R-Project for data analysis of human genetic phenotype anthropology GWAS SLA47
+An R-Project for data analysis on human pigmentation variation and human pigmentation genetics.

 ## Prerequisites ##